What We Do

 One of the things people often worry about with a funeral is the cost.
 (The Natural Death Centre has advice on reducing costs.)

 Traditional funeral directors offer a slightly different service and their costs reflect the overheads of a more traditional business model.
-Evelyn’s Funerals is different.
+Town and Country are different.
 We do things in a simple, straightforward way with lower overheads, which means we can offer you a lower cost funeral service.

-Ask for quotes from several funeral directors and, no matter which funeral arranging service you choose, check beforehand whether the quote includes things like:
+Ask for quotes from several funeral directors and, no matter which funeral arranging service you choose, check beforehand whether the quote includes items such as those set out under 'Disbursements' on this page.

 - fees for the crematorium